 Similarly, a high bounce rate absolutely tanks your reputation.
 This is where using fresh, verified contact info is non-negotiable.
 If you need a refresher on sourcing high-quality contacts, our guide on how to find business email addresses has some practical strategies that work.

 Ultimately, landing in the inbox requires a two-pronged attack.
 First, get your technical foundation (SPF, DKIM, DMARC) rock-solid.
-Then, behave like a human—warm up your account, keep your sending volume reasonable, and only use clean, relevant lists.
+Then, behave like a human—warm up your account, keep your sending volume reasonable, and only use clean, relevant, verified lists.
 This simple pre-flight check ensures your messages actually reach their destination.

 Writing Emails People Actually Want to Read